Childbirth and birth in hospital

 The return home

-Every woman needs, in the first few weeks, to be encouraged, supported and helped.
-Changing your habits, waking up at night, taking care of your child and trying to understand his needs, all this requires a lot of energy.
+Every woman needs, in the first weeks, to be encouraged, supported and helped.
+Changing your habits, waking up at night, taking care of the baby trying to understand his needs, all this requires a lot of energy.

-Emotional support is therefore fundamental, including specific "technical" and emotional support that must be given and created within the family.
-It might be a good opportunity for dad to have some time off that coincides with the first weeks of the new family's life at home.
+Emotional support is therefore essential, even with specific "technical" support, and affective support that must be given and created within the family.
+It could be a good opportunity for the father to have a period of vacation that coincides with the first weeks of life of the new family at home.

 Our best wishes.